fenago/puppet-course/quickstart/md/Lab_6.md

 `lookup()`.

 We\'ve explored using Hiera data to create resources, using an `each` loop over an array or hash.
-Finally, we\'ve covered using encrypted data with Hiera, using the `hiera-eyaml-gpg` backend, and we\'ve seen how to create a GnuPG key and use it to encrypt a secret value, and retrieve it again via Puppet.
-We\'ve explored the process Hiera uses to find and decrypt secret data, developed a simple script to make it easy to edit encrypted data files, and outlined a basic way to distribute the decryption key to multiple nodes.

 In the next lab, we\'ll look at how to find and use public modules from Puppet Forge; how to use public modules to manage software